sameen-azhar/Hci-Project-phase-2/README.md

 ## Task Finalization

-1. Sign up
+1. Cooking the food
-2. Set the timer
+2. Setting the timer

 ## Need Finding

-1. Sign up
+1. Cooking the food
-Before using a microwave oven app, user needs to log in to the application.
-To do this, click Log In in the Sign up screen.
-If you don’t have an account yet, click create account to create one.
+Before using a microwave oven app, user needs to log in to the application and select the no of stoves which are utilized 1 ,2,3 and so forth.
+Select cooking choice  that is boiling, cooking, grilling or baking.
+Then select the kind of nourishment pulse, meat, vegetables.

-2. Set the timer
+2. Setting the timer
 In the microwave oven app, the user have to set the cooking time by squeezing the 10 min,1min and 10 sec catch.

 ### Target Audience